 This article is reflective and highly opinionated in nature.
 If you want a more technical, objective approach to concrete solutions and discussions on this matter, then see for example these great books:

 Definition: Oh, and microservices don’t have to equate Kubernetes.
 For me, at least, that’s an entirely different point.
-I’ll instead think of function-as-a-service (FaaS) as a purer realization of
+I’ll instead think of function-as-a-service (FaaS) as a purer realization of microservices, even though the term “microservices” should be kept as generalized as possible in this article.

 --